CarlosRobertoMedeiros/study-microservice-springcloud-2/README.md

 		2 - make a reload in the jboss-cli docker exec -it keycloak_microservices /opt/jboss/keycloak/bin/jboss-cli.sh --connect --command=:reload

-	- Import the "realm-export.json" inside the KeyCloak
+	- Import the "realm-export.json" into KeyCloak realm menu

 # MicroServices